About Chef Marcello

 In April 2013, Marcello sold his shares of the Mamma Vittoria Ristorante in Nutley to his partner Abe.

 In 2014, Marcello attended a charity event in Italy—Vico Equense on the Amalfi Coast with Italy’s top chefs from all over Italy with great success.
-And when he returned from his trip, he was honored as a “Business Leader” by both Rockland Community College and the Marian Shrine of Stony Point, New York.
+And when he returned from his trip, he was honored as a “Business Leader” by both Rockland Community College and the Marion Shrine Church of Stony Point, NY.

 In 2014, unfortunately due to illness of his former partner Abe, Marcello purchased and reorganized Mamma Vittoria Ristorante to continue and maintain its success.
 He then collaborated with his new partners, Nella and Gerry, and changed the restaurant into a beautiful catering hall presently in operation.

-In July 2015, Marcello travelled with Lloyd and Raj, owner of Liquorland, to the northern region of Valtelina to taste the wines and cheeses of this mountainous area.
-They also visited the Milano Expo which featured over 60 countries representing their food, culture and wines.
+In July 2015, Marcello visited the Milano Expo which featured over 60 countries representing their food, culture and wines.

 While in Italy, Marcello met with Alfredo of the Terresacre Winery in his home region of Molise, Italy.
 Upon tasting his amazing wines and olive oil, Marcello expressed his desire to represent one of his home region’s best winery.
 He approached Alfredo with the idea of helping him import his products.
 With the help of Wine Emporium—this became a reality with great success!